submariner-io/submariner-website/src/content/deployment/subctl/_index.en.md

 When running `benchmark throughput` command, two type of tests will be issued:

 * Pod to Pod - where both Pods are scheduled on Gateway nodes
-* Pod tp Pod - where both Pods are scheduled on non-Gateway nodes
+* Pod to Pod - where both Pods are scheduled on non-Gateway nodes

 #### benchmark latency